FlySky-z/homoTui/README.md

 2. Use the mouse or keyboard shortcuts to navigate
 3. Switch tab to `配置`
 4. Configure your settings
-  - Your config data will save to `~/.config/homoTui/config.yaml`
+  - Your config data will save to `~/.config/mihomoTui/config.yaml`
 5. After configuring, save and restart the application to avoid issues.
-6. Enjoy using HomoTui!
+6. Enjoy using mihomoTui!

 ## 🤝 Contributing